Iain Hook: Coroner's inquest

 Coroner Dr Peter Dean opened the inquest at Ipswich Crown Court.
-In 2005, Irish activist Caoimhe Butterly gave written eyewitness testimony in the inquest into the killing of Iain Hook by an Israeli military sniper.
-After the court proceedings jurors unanimously delivered the verdict that the Israeli military was fully accountable for the unlawful killing of Iain Hook.
+In 2005, Irish activist Caoimhe Butterly gave written eyewitness testimony in the inquest into the killing of Hook by an Israeli military sniper.
+After the court proceedings jurors unanimously delivered the verdict that the Israeli military was fully accountable for the unlawful killing of Hook.
 Dr Peter Hansen, former Commissioner General of the UNRWA, said that "over the past four years 13 UNRWA workers, including Mr. Hook, had been shot in similar circumstances by the Israeli army".
 In a statement after the verdict, Paul Wolstenholme, a colleague of Hook who was in the compound at time of the shooting, said the Israeli sniper would have known he was not a Palestinian.
 "It was not a case of mistaken identity, it was a deliberate act," he said.

 Payment

 The Israeli government made an ex gratia payment to the Hook family in an agreement with the British government.
 The Foreign Office (UK) did not reveal the details under the Freedom of Information Act for "releasing information on the death that could damage Britain's relations with another state", while John Gillan, of the Foreign and Commonwealth Office claimed other information on the death could not be released which is related to the "formulation or development of government policy."